chencyc123/sts4/User-Guide.md

 Please note, that this is available for Eclipse only, not yet for Visual Studio Code or Atom.

 ## Additional enhanced editing support
-In addition to pure Spring Boot app code, the tools also come with enhanced editing support for Cloud Foundry Manifest files, Concourse CI pipeline definitions, and BOSH deployment manifests.
+In addition to pure Spring Boot app code, the tools also come with enhanced editing support for:
+* Cloud Foundry Manifest files
+* Concourse CI pipeline definitions
+* BOSH deployment manifests